 The ethanol found in most gasoline attracts moisture.
 This moisture and ethanol mixture leaves behind varnish and sticky deposits that cause component failure and fuel restrictions.

-Because ethanol is harmful to an ECHO small engine, it’s best to purchase fresh gasoline with a minimum octane rating of 89 and a maximum ethanol content of 10%.
+Because ethanol is harmful to a small engine, it’s best to purchase fresh gasoline with a minimum octane rating of 89 and a maximum ethanol content of 10%.
 Mix with 2-cycle engine oil at a ratio of 50:1.
 (50 parts gas to 1 part oil).

 Never use fuels with higher ethanol contents like fuels sold as E15, E30, and E85 fuel.
 These have ethanol contents up to 15%, 30%, and 85% respectively.

 Consume fuel within 30 days.
-It can be difficult to estimate how much fuel you will go through especially if you don’t use your ECHO at regular intervals.
+It can be difficult to estimate how much fuel you will go through especially if you don’t use your trimmer at regular intervals.

 If you are unsure, add a fuel stabilizer to the gas and oil mixture so it lasts a little longer before it breaks down.
 Many 2-cycle engine oils contain a fuel stabilizer.